-Pursuant to RCW 36.70B.060 and 36.70B.120, an applicant may request in writing to the Department Director elect to consolidate all project related permit applications related to the same proposal as part of an integrated process. submit a consolidated project permit application.
-Following Director approval, Ssuch a request shall be upon and simultaneously. with submission of all complete applications and payment of fees pursuant to LMC 18A.20.050. to be consolidated.
-Upon determination of application completeness, payment of the appropriate fee(s), all consolidated applications shall be processed as one application with the final decision on such application by the appropriate decision authority noted in LMC 18A.20.080 to be made by the Director if no public hearing is required, or the Hearing Examinerif a public hearing is required by law or by exercise of the Director's discretion.
+Pursuant to RCW 36.70B.060 and 36.70B.120, an applicant may request in writing to the with-submission of all complete applications and payment of fees pursuant to LMC 18A.20.050. to be consolidated.
+Upon determination of application completeness, payment of the appropriate fee(s), all consolidated applications shall be processed as one application with the final decision on such application by the appropriate decision authority noted in LMC 18A.20.080. to be made by the Director if no public hearing is required, or the Hearing Examiner if a public hearing is required by law or by exercise of the Director's discretion.
 The time period for a final decision shall be the longest of the application permit time periods as established in LMC 18A.20.050(D).